TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - With the rise of streaming services, viewers now have access to thousands of movies across platforms.
 - As a result, many viewers spend more time browsing than actually watching.
 - This problem can lead to frustration, lower satisfaction and less time spent on the platform.
-- Which can impact both the user experience and business performance.
+- Ultimately, this impacts both user experience and business performance.

 ➔ Solution
 - A content-based movie recommender system built with clean and modular code with proper version control.
-- It analyzes metadata of 5000+ movies to recommend top 5 similar titles based on a user selected input.
+- It analyzes metadata of 5,000+ movies to recommend top 5 similar titles based on a user selected input.
 - The system uses techniques like CountVectorizer and CosineSimilarity to recommend similar movies.
-- The project not only focuses on functionality but on building a clean and scalable solution.
+- Deployed the recommender system as an interactive Streamlit web application for a user-friendly experience.

 ➔ Impact

-If this system gets scaled and integrated with a streaming service, this could :
+- If this system gets scaled and integrated with a streaming service, this could :
   - Reduce the time users spend choosing what to watch.
   - Increase user engagement, watch time and customer satisfaction.
   - Help streaming platforms retain users by offering better personalized content.

 <hr>